 This year’s Saphara Be the Change programme has been off to an exciting and vibrant start as we celebrate being able to meet and learn together in person once again.

-From games and dancing to crafts and sharing stories, the children learned many valuable lessons as they were enthusiastically guided by our hardworking team of Saphara college students.
-One teacher said:
+From games and dancing to crafts and sharing stories, the children learned many valuable lessons as

 “My children are loving making friends with the children from St Paul’s.
 We are so pleased that Saphara is providing this Shared Education experience, we haven’t had any opportunity over the past 2 years.”